Space shuttle Columbia was the first shuttle to reach space when it was launched from NASA's Kennedy Space Center on Apr. 12, 1981.

-However, the shuttle and a seven-member crew were lost over Texas when Columbia burned up during re-entry on Feb.
-1, 2003.
+Space shuttle Columbia's final mission ended in disaster.
+The shuttle and seven-member crew were lost over Texas when Columbia burned up during reentry on Feb 1, 2003.
 Columbia's loss prompted NASA to do extra safety checks in orbit for all future missions.

 – Last flight: STS-107 (Jan.
 16, 2003 - Feb.
 1, 2003)